V-G-spec/Digital-Electronics/Counters/Synchronous 4-bit Gray-Code Counter/ReadMe.md

 • Write Verilog code for this counter

-### The steps are covered and explained in *Digital-Electronics/Counters/Counters Report VanshGupta.pdf*
+### Explanation to the steps along with K-Maps, explanations, truth tables and output waveforms are compiled in *Digital-Electronics/Counters/Counters Report VanshGupta.pdf*

 ## Author